Below you will find information about Reed's COVID-19 prevention strategies, COVID-19 testing, the Daily Health Check, and contact tracing.

 Vendors or approved visitors are asked to complete the Daily Health Check before they access the Reed campus.
 The inviting faculty or staff member is responsible for providing a link to the Daily Health Check for vendors and approved visitors and asking them to complete it before they arrive.
 If you have questions regarding the Daily Health Check for vendors and approved visitors, please send an email to firstname.lastname@example.org.

 Faculty & Staff

-During the contact tracing process, public health professionals work with an individual diagnosed with COVID-19 to help them recall those with whom they had close contact during the timeframe when they may have been infectious.
-The goal of these conversations is to quickly identify those who may have had contact with the diagnosed individual, alert those people to their potential exposure, and place them on home quarantine in order to reduce the risk of further transmission.
+During the contact tracing process, public health professionals work with an individual diagnosed with COVID-19 to help them recall those with whom they had close contact when they may have been contagious.
+The goal is to quickly identify and alert those who were potentially exposed and take action to reduce the risk of further transmission.

 While contact tracing activities are led by the Multnomah County Health Department, Reed College also utilizes a supplemental internal contact tracing process that allows for a more targeted campus response.
 Students, faculty, or staff diagnosed with COVID-19 or identified as potentially exposed will be contacted by both Reed College and Multnomah County—usually within 24 hours.

 If you have not been notified but believe you had close contact with an individual diagnosed with COVID-19 (defined as physical contact within six feet of distance for a cumulative period of 15 minutes or more), please reach out to Health & Counseling Services or Human Resources.